NisaarAgharia/Death-Wallet/README.md

 Inactivity Timeframe:- Timeframe of inactivity on address selected by user eg. 1 year, 5 years, etc.

 In the case of Unlikely events, the user's crypto-assets can be transferred to its Nominee Addresses.
-This Application is built on [react-moralis](https://github.com/MoralisWeb3/react-moralis) and [Moralis](https://moralis.io?utm_source=github&utm_medium=readme&utm_campaign=ethereum-boilerplate).
-Also has its own context provider for quick access to `chainId` or `ethAddress`

-There are many components in this boilerplate that do not require an active web3 provider, they use Moralis Web3 API.
-Moralis supports the most popular blockchains and their test networks.
-You can find a list of all available networks in [Moralis Supported Chains](https://docs.moralis.io/moralis-server/web3-sdk/intro#supported-chains)

-Please check the [official documentation of Moralis](https://docs.moralis.io/#user) for all the functionalities of Moralis.

 ![Death_Wallet_Home](https://user-images.githubusercontent.com/22457544/152706881-3cf47fe8-21c9-43a2-a239-a1e8cdc189c0.PNG)
 ![Secure_Tokens](https://user-images.githubusercontent.com/22457544/152706884-5a24c77a-eb1b-4b01-87ad-18f5ae9999ab.PNG)